smbecerra/google-homepage/README.md

 # google-homepage
 Odin project project.
-A quick little project to continue to improve my development skills, including getting more familiarized with Git and Github.
+A quick little project to continue to improve my development skills, including getting more familiarized with Git, Github.